 Positive and Negative Fact Signs

-Every numeric fact has a sign.
+Every numeric fact has a sign — either positive or negative.
 When you draft a document, a positive value is presumed unless you add characters to indicate a negative value.
 The two common examples of this include:

 Preceding the number with a minus sign: -36,321